futsum/project-medicalNoShow/README.md

 ![Status by Scholarship](https://user-images.githubusercontent.com/2644463/30723058-e6b8488a-9ef1-11e7-8435-6312e08854fd.PNG)

-About 57% of patients received an sms message reminders.
+About 57% of patients received an sms message reminder.
 The data shows that there was no difference on the percentage of no-show (30%) between those who received sms message reminders and those who didn’t.
-Text message reminders doesn’t seem to help patients to keep their medical appointments.
+Text message reminders doesn’t seem to help patients keep their medical appointments.

 ![Status By SMS Reminder](https://user-images.githubusercontent.com/2644463/30723418-80ee0f00-9ef4-11e7-940a-d09c91a272db.PNG)